Q: Who can apply to MCHS?

 Q: Are there any dances or social events?

 A: Yes.
 MCHS has rallies, dances, club events, proms as well as various college events for our students.
-Students may also attend events at other high schools in the district with prior written approval of the MCHS principal.
+Students may also attend events at other high schools in the district with prior written approval from the MCHS principal.

 Q: How much does it cost to attend?